Flame-Chasers/SynTBPR/README.md

-# Implement of An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval
+# An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval

 the code is coming soon.